gapitio/ga-component/README.md

 ## customProperties

 Here is the json needed for the function.
 The id is tied to the group name of the SVG component.
-The metric and metricVar's are connected to the alias given to the grafana query.
+The metric and metricVars are connected to the alias given to the grafana query.

 ```json
 {